The technical jargon around the NBN can be baffling. We believe you shouldn't need an engineering degree to read up on it.

 Fixed-line technologies don't suffer from these downsides, and tend to be more consistent when it comes to connection speed.
 Fixed-line is also much cheaper to operate once it's set up, costing significantly less per byte of information than a wireless network.

-The upcoming 5G broadband technology has the potential to shake things up significantly.
+5G broadband technology has the potential to shake things up significantly.
 With its ultra-fast predicted speeds, it could eventually serve as a household replacement for the NBN.
-But an Australia where 5G is nationwide is years away, and it's yet to be seen if it's up to the task.
+But an Australia with nationwide 5G is years away, and it's yet to be seen if it's up to the task.

 You can check your address on NBN Co's website for an idea of when you'll be connected.
 But keep in mind any information you're given is subject to change.